Miller’s main COMPOSER PAGE is here, with soundfiles and descriptions of compositions.

 Music entirely organized by natural phenomena (slowed down crushing of a dried maple leaf).
 No agreed upon pulse.
 No concert pitch.

 The Davis Square Symphony – Music and Film (for full orchestra):

-Music entirely organized by natural phenomena (traffic patterns in Davis Square, Somerville, MA), but utilizing the 12-note system to evoke emotional responses: this is a deliberate populist work requiring no extreme abstract leaps in listening.
+Music entirely organized by natural phenomena (traffic patterns in Davis Square, Somerville, MA), but utilizing modes and scales to evoke emotional responses: this is a deliberate populist work requiring no extreme abstract leaps in listening.
 Agreed upon pulse (based on 1 second) required to sync to the film.

 Clarinetti in Natura (for 2 clarinets, 1 prepared pianist, modified nature ambiences):

 Music organized by recordings of nature, arranged emotionally.
 100% non-concert pitch: Nature ambiences, prepared piano, 2 clarinets tuned 1/4-tone apart, extended techniques.
 Some agreed upon pulse-time: foot-steps and crickets.

 Premier: March 31, 2014, at the “Outside the Box” festival at Southern Illinois University.